-Our take on customer-business communication through messaging and how Apple iMessage, Google RCS and Facebook Messenger are trying to lead the way.
+Our take on customer-business communication through messaging and how Apple iMessage, Google RCS, and Facebook Messenger are trying to lead the way.

-The mobile internet has fundamentally changed user patterns and information flows among individuals and within organisations.
+The mobile internet has fundamentally changed user patterns and information flows among individuals and within organizations.
 Whereas calling a friend, family member or business contact was the ultimate communication approach for the last decades, over the last 6 years messengers have changed the landscape in private communication entirely.

 Every day individuals are sending over 50 billion messages from their smartphones to update their friends and family, arrange appointments or share pictures and other rich content.

 Triggered by the introduction and fast adoption of messenger platforms such as WhatsApp in 2010, messaging has redefined personal information exchange.
 Today messaging defines the category of mobile communication and has become the dominant communication channel, with the highest engagement among all apps and the major use case on the smartphone.

 Furthermore messaging also made its way back to desktop and web, altering the way how information is shared across multiple devices, organizations, and geographies.
 To conclude: Messaging has become the most personal and casual form of digitized communication in today's world.

 Taking a global perspective, there is a richness of messenger platforms to connect individuals.
 The dominant ones are Whatsapp (Android, iOS), WeChat (Android, iOS), Apple iMessage on iOS and MacOS, as well as Facebook Messenger, an extension of the Facebook platform with a multi-platform messenger on the web, Android and iOS clients.